2023 Gaff-n-Go Event Information

 • Time starts at judge’s signal.

-• Time stops when Apprentice touches the ground.
+• Time stops when the climber yells “CLEAR”

 Time starts at the judge’s signal with the apprentice standing at an arm’s length from the pole wearing work gloves.
 The apprentice’s belt and hooks will be lying on the ground beside him an arm’s length from the pole, safety strap snapped into D-ring and belt unbuckled.
 No belt will be allowed to be placed on or around the pole.